hoppersroppers/training/Core/1.IntroductionToHacking/7-DefenseAgainstDarkArts/RedTeam.md

 Resources:
 Practice:
 ##### Physical Penetration Tester
 Description: Break into things, lie to people.
 Learn how to pick locks, get into places, and talk good.
+Proxmark.
 Tasks:
 Resources:
 Practice: